 The short answer is no, not necessarily.
 Live aquarium plants are not absolutely essential for creating a functioning, healthy fish tank.

-However, while they are not compulsory, aquarium plants do bring many benefits to a fish tank and its inhabitants, and it is certainly worth the little extra time and effort introducing them to your aquarium if you can.
+However, while they are not compulsory, aquarium plants do bring many benefits to a fish tank and its inhabitants.

 As you are keeping living creatures in your fish tank, it makes perfect sense that including live plants would be beneficial.
 But what exactly are these benefits?